 What do my fees and charges pay for?

-Annual water and sewer access fees are included in your rates notices and pays for:
+Annual water and sewerage access charges are included in your rates notice and pay for:

 - access to safe, high quality drinking water 24 hours a day

 - maintenance of our water and sewerage network (including treatment plants, pump stations and pipes)

 - major infrastructure projects to secure our water supply.

 A water consumption charge is included in your water notice.
 Council charges water consumption quarterly.
 The charge is monthly for properties with high water use.

 In some cases, there are also sewerage usage and other charges, such as liquid trade waste.

 See fees and payments and read our revenue policy for more information.

 Water notices (consumption)